 We maintain a large network of public and private partners through our research collaborations and through the award-winning KE@Work programme.
-In addition, our staff teaches approximately 800 bachelor’s and master’s students in 3 specialized study programmes in Data Science and Artificial Intelligence.
+In addition, our staff teaches approximately 900 bachelor’s and master’s students in specialized study programmes in Data Science, Artificial Intelligence and Computer Science.

 The Department of Advanced Computing Sciences is the new joint identity of the Institute of Data Science (IDS) and the former Department of Data Science and Knowledge Engineering (DKE).

 - Home to over 100 researchers and PhD candidates

 - 11 professors in total: 7 full professors, 3 endowed chairs and 1 distinguished university professor

 - Data Science, AI and Computer Science education to around 900 students in dedicated study programmes

 - More than 80 private collaborators ranging from local SMEs to large multinationals

 Research at the Department of Advanced Computing Sciences spans the disciplines and interfaces of artificial intelligence, data science, computer science, applied mathematics and robotics.